-Use stencils to decorate these brownies with powdered-sugar silhouettes of witches, pumpkins, black cats, and spiders.
+Make your Halloween celebration extra sweet this year with our recipe for chewy and fudgy brownies.
+Use stencils to decorate them with powdered-sugar silhouettes of witches, pumpkins, black cats, and spiders.

 Heat oven to 350 degrees.
 Lightly spray bottom of a glass or metal 9-by-13-inch pan with cooking spray.
 Line bottom with parchment paper, and set aside.
 In the top of a double boiler, melt the chocolate and butter over simmering water, stirring occasionally.

 In an electric mixer, beat the sugar and eggs on medium-low speed until fluffy, about 2 minutes.
 Add the melted-butter mixture.
 Beat on low speed until combined.
 Beat in the vanilla, then the flour and salt.

 Pour batter into prepared pan.
 Bake for 20 to 25 minutes or until a cake tester comes out mostly clean (may have traces of brownie if still moist); do not overbake.
 Let stand on a rack until cool enough to unmold, 20 to 30 minutes.
 Unmold onto clean piece of parchment paper, flipping over so brownies cool with top side down and parchment-lined side facing up.
 Carefully peel off parchment paper as soon as possible, while the brownies are still slightly warm, so the surface is smooth for stenciling; let cool completely.
 Use square and round cookie cutters to cut out shapes.
 Place stencil on brownie, and carefully sprinkle sanding sugar or confectioners' sugar over stencil; remove stencil.
 Transfer to serving platter.
 Repeat until all brownies are used.
 Save scraps for Brownie Bits.